awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 classification results using the argmax values, e.g., either 0s or 1s in binary tasks, which equals to using ``0.5`` as the threshold to classify negative from positive samples.
 With probabilities as outputs, you can use different thresholds, hence being able to achieve desired outcomes.
-For example, if you need higher recall to catch more suspecious positive samples, a smaller threshold, e.g., "0.25", could classify more positive cases.
+For example, if you need higher recall to catch more suspicious positive samples, a smaller threshold, e.g., "0.25", could classify more positive cases.
 Or you may use methods like `ROC curve` or `Precision-Recall curve` to determine the optimal threshold.
 Below is an example how to set the ``return_proba`` in a YAML configuration file.